soumya-go/M-function-evaluation/README.md

 # M-function-evaluation

-# This code eavaluates the values of M(mu)- function in case of zero scattering albedo.
-# It evaluates the values of M-function for different values of the parameter U.
-The figure is the
+# This code evaluates the values of M(mu,U, omega)- function in all of its paramater space.The zero albedo case is the only possible analytical solution.
+Whereas the M_func.py is the most general version to calculate the triple valued function using the Gauss-legendre formula.
+The dependencies are python Scipy and Numpy in the system.